Quexint/dotfiles/README.md

 # Dotfiles

-There are my preferred settings of zsh, gdb, vim, git, and octave.
+There are my preferred settings of zsh, gdb, vim, and git.

 Feel free to reference the files to learn how to set and use interesting plugins.